-The Walt Disney Family Museum to showcase early drawings of Mickey Mouse, personal letters, Disney family home movies + ground breaking technologies
+The Walt Disney Family Museum to Showcase Early Drawings of Mickey Mouse, Disney Family Home Movies & Groundbreaking Technologies

-San Francisco, CA, April 1, 2009-The fascinating and inspiring story of Walt Disney, whose artistry, creations, and vision helped define 20th century American culture, will be brought to life at The Walt Disney Family Museum, which opens in San Francisco in the fall of 2009.
+San Francisco, CA, September 23, 2009-The fascinating and inspiring story of Walt Disney, whose artistry, creations, and vision helped define 20th-century American culture, will be brought to life at The Walt Disney Family Museum, which opens in San Francisco on October 1, 2009.
 The Museum will illuminate Walt Disney's tremendous successes, disappointments, and unyielding optimism as he pursued innovation and excellence while entertaining and enchanting generations worldwide through his pioneering ventures.

-The creator of Mickey Mouse, Snow White and the Seven Dwarfs, Disneyland, and the global yet distinctly American company that bears his name, Disney was an independent risk-taker who started his first business at the age of 19 and worked tirelessly to elevate animation to an art form.
-He invented timeless characters and stories that brought the fantastical to life and continue to inspire a sense of wonder.
-Through animated and live action films, television programs, and theme parks, Disney created global symbols, icons, and characters that, more than 40 years after his death, are an indelible part of popular culture in America and around the world.
+The creator of Mickey Mouse, Snow White and the Seven Dwarfs, Disneyland, and the global yet distinctly American company that bears his name, Disney was a risk-taker who started his first business at the age of 19 and worked tirelessly to elevate animation to an art form.
+He invented timeless and much beloved characters and stories that brought the fantastical to life and continue to inspire a sense of wonder.
+Through animated and live-action films, television programs, and theme parks, Disney created global symbols, icons, and characters that, more than 40 years after his death, are an indelible part of popular culture in America and around the world.